as-w-in/git-push/CONTRIBUTING.md

 replacing `your-branch-name` with the name of the branch you created earlier.

 ## Acknowledgements
-- Code for this CONTRIBUTING.md were adapted from [firstcontributions](https://github.com/firstcontributions/first-contributions/blob/main/README.md)
+- This `CONTRIBUTING.md ` file was adapted from
+  [firstcontributions](https://github.com/firstcontributions/first-contributions/blob/main/README.md)